Muthu-Senthilvel/Muthu-Senthilvel/README.md

 ### Hi there :wave:

-I am a data scientist passionate about data analysing and data modeling.
+I am passionate and dedicated Data Scientist with a strong background in statistical analysis, machine learning, and data-driven problem-solving.
+Experienced in leveraging programming languages and tools to extract insights from complex datasets and develop innovative solutions.

-- 🔭 Currently working on phyton,SQL, HTML/CSS, JavaScript, Node.js and MongoDB
+- 🔭 Currently working on machine learning using phyton and SQL
-- 🌱 Learning React.js, Express.js
+- 🌱 Machine Learning: Supervised Learning, Unsupervised Learning, Neural Networks
-- ⚡ Languages: HTML/CSS, JavaScript
+- ⚡ Data Visualization: Matplotlib, Seaborn
+- 🍁 Some web development technologies like HTML,CSS and Javascript